How to Get Kids to Try New Foods: 5 Strategies for Introducing Nurture Life Meals

 Many kids like certain foods on their own but will balk at the very same foods any time they’re combined in a meal.
 While some children may dislike when their foods touch, others may resist due to intimidation or confusion about what exactly is in this “mystery meal.”

-To give your kid some familiarity, try pointing out and naming the different ingredients in their Thai Coconut Chicken or Cheeseburger Casserole.
+To give your kid some familiarity, try pointing out and naming the different ingredients in their Turkey Meatloaf or Power Pasta.
 You can even make a fun guessing game of it!
 Once your child realizes what’s in the meal, explain that they already enjoy these foods on their own and that mixing them together only makes them better.

-For children that are averse to foods touching altogether, consider focusing on Nurture Life meals in divided compartments, like our Chicken Meatballs with Pasta & Veggies or Cheesy Egg Bite with Pancakes & Sweet Taters.
+For children that are averse to foods touching altogether, start out with Nurture Life meals in divided compartments, like our Chicken Meatballs with Spiral Pasta & Veggies or Cheesy Egg Bite with Pancakes & Sweet Taters.
 However, try to use this as a jumping off point, not a permanent part of mealtime.
 The goal is to slowly transition your child into getting comfortable with foods that touch.

 2. Play Around with Personalizing.